What is the Difference Between Resin Bonded and Resin Bound Gravel?

 - The bonded design is scattered to provide a textured, anti slip finish.

-- This is a perfect option for sloped driveways or paths as it can be safely used by both vehicles and pedestrians.
+- This is a perfect option for sloping driveways or paths as both vehicles and pedestrians can use it safely.

-- A range of natural coloured stones can be used to create a unique design.
+- A range of natural colour stones are ideal for creating a unique design.

 - The scatter system installation gives the appearance of loose gravel, but with my fewer maintenance requirements.